velvetkevorkian/website-2021/posts/blog/st-enoch-square-slit-scan-video-experiment.md

 position:
 ---

-Here\'s another approach to isolating movement in video - using [slit-scanning][1].
+Here's another approach to isolating movement in video - using [slit-scanning][1].
 The code for this was a quick adaptation from the Processing slit-scan example with a couple of alterations and a little variation.
 Without further ado...

 <iframe src="https://player.vimeo.com/video/24090986" width="640" height="360" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>

 Some kinda cool results from a pretty simple technique, I think.
-It\'s certainly much easier this way than doing it analogue!
+It's certainly much easier this way than doing it analogue!